 Generally, the Tax Court hears cases before any tax has been assessed and paid; however, you can pay the tax after the notice of deficiency has been issued and still petition the Tax Court for review.
 If you do not file your petition on time, the proposed tax will be assessed, a bill will be sent, and you will not be able to take your case to the Tax Court.
-Under the law, you must pay the tax within 10 days.
-After 10 days the tax is subject to immediate collection.
-This collection can proceed even if you think that the amount is excessive.
+Under the law, you must pay the tax within 21 days (10 business days if the amount is \$100,000 or more).
+Collection can proceed even if you think that the amount is excessive.
 Publication 594 explains IRS collection procedures.

-If you filed your petition on time, the Court will schedule your case for trial at a location convenient to you.
-You can represent yourself before the Tax Court or you can be represented by anyone admitted to practice before that Court.
+If you filed your petition on time, the court will schedule your case for trial at a location convenient to you.
+You can represent yourself before the Tax Court or you can be represented by anyone admitted to practice before that court.

 Small tax case procedure.
-If the amount in your case is \$50,000 or less for any one tax year or period, the Tax Court has a simple alternative to solve your case.
-At your request and if the Tax Court approves, your case can be handled under the small tax case procedure.
-In this procedure, you can present your case to the Tax Court for a decision that is final and that you cannot appeal.
+If the amount in your case is \$50,000 or less for any one tax year or period, you can request that your case be handled under the small tax case procedure.
+If the Tax Court approves, you can present your case to the Tax Court for a decision that is final and that you cannot appeal.
 You can get more information regarding the small tax case procedure and other Tax Court matters from the United States Tax Court, 400 Second Street, N.W., Washington, DC 20217.
+More information can be found on the Tax Court's website at www.ustaxcourt.gov.